-The SAT Writing and Language Test asks you to be an editor and improve passages that were written especially for the test-and that include deliberate errors.
+The Writing and Language Test asks you to be an editor and improve passages that were written especially for the test-and that include deliberate errors.

-- Total questions: 44 passage-based questions with multiple-choice responses. - Time allotted: 35 minutes. - Calculators may not be used or be on your desk. - All questions are worth one point regardless of the type or difficulty.
-You're not penalized for incorrect guesses, so it's to your advantage to answer each question as best you can.
+- Total questions: 44 passage-based questions with multiple-choice responses. - Time allotted: 35 minutes. - Calculators may not be used or be on your desk.